shalamand3r/SlabPad/README.md

 # SlabPad
-Disable ALL macOS Trackpad Haptics
+## Disable ALL macOS Trackpad Haptics.
+Disables the haptic "click" sensation when pressing down.